-The underlying connected substructure of information paths located between the two prominent entropy peaks has profound physical implications that we discuss hereunder.
-To identify it, we propose a method coming from the information propagator of the network (see Eq. (\ref{EvolMat})) to shed light on the most prominent network substructures.
+The underlying connected substructure of information paths between the two prominent entropy peaks has profound physical implications that we discuss hereunder.
+To identify it, we propose a method coming from the information propagator of the network (see Eq. (\ref{EvolMat})) shed light on the most prominent network substructures.

-Only isolated nodes are considered at the very initial time, $\tau=0$.
+At the very initial time, only isolated nodes are considered $\tau=0$.
 Instead, when time is going on, the first peak of $C$ reflects the existence of a characteristic scale below which the information diffuses rapidly and then slows down.
-In other words this peak detect the first highly connected network structures where information rapidly homogenizes.
+In other words, this peak detects the first highly connected network structures (information reservoirs) where information rapidly homogenizes.
 We call the giant component of this set of nodes the \emph{information core} of the network.
 The last peak, which happens at long evolution times, takes account of full information integration all over the network (i.e., it represents the set of fully interconnected nodes).
-As a direct consequence of this, the distance between them is tightly interlinked with both the spectral dimension of the network and the nested hierarchical-modular structure and takes account of the system's different local structures and scales.
+As a direct consequence, the distance between peaks is tightly interlinked with both the spectral dimension of the network and the nested hierarchical-modular structure.
+It takes account of the different local structures and scales of the system.